Estimated reading time: 13 minutes

 A genuine Living Wage

-The Bill introduces a genuine living wage, a new remit for the Low Pay Commission to reflect the ‘cost of living’ as well as median wages and economic conditions when setting minimum wage rages.
+The Bill will introduce a genuine living wage, a new remit for the Low Pay Commission to reflect the ‘cost of living’ as well as median wages and economic conditions when setting minimum wage rates.
 It will remove the lower age bands, which Government’s sees as ‘age based wage-discrimination’ and extend the living wage rate to 18-20 year olds.

 It remains to be seen if recruiters faced with paying fresh-out-of-school 18 year olds the same living wage as more experienced 25 year olds, are willing to allow the 18 yr olds to make the shortlist.

 Employers will certainly see increases in their wage bills.
 It will be essential to budget for these changes and to ensure they are able to meet the new wage standards.
-This inevitably means price hikes, and yes, inflation.
+This inevitably means price hikes and inflation.
+Current National Minimum Wage and National Living Wage rates are here and usually change every April.

 Ending ‘Fire and Rehire’ Practices